 Therefore, a bond strategy is to trade on interest rate announcements.
 This can be done in 2 ways.
 A risk-averse investor would normally wait until after the announcement has been made by the monetary policy committee to initiate a trade, whereas an investor who is comfortable with higher risks would opt for trading on the news before the announcement has been made using forecast tools.
 Therefore, exploiting the inverse relationship between interest rates and bond yields is a very profitable bond trading strategy.

 Yes, bond trading is regulated in the UK just like the trade of any other financial instrument.
 The Financial Conduct Authority (FCA) is responsible for regulating the different brokers that provide access to bond trading.
 In addition to this, the trading of UK Treasury Bonds (also known as gilts) is regulated by the Bank of England.
 Together, these two agencies ensure that all bond trading is carried out in a legal and regulated manner so that the interests of both the traders and the government are protected.

-In conclusion, if you’re looking to get started with a bond trading platform, the best option for you is to do so via eToro.
-It is one of the most reliable and safe trading platforms for investors and traders of all experience levels, and it also contains among the largest variety of bonds that you can trade on, alongside several other asset classes.
-Their trading platform and its functionalities are almost unparalleled in the industry, and it also has low spreads and fees on the trading of stocks and forex pairs.
+In conclusion, if you’re looking to get started with a bond trading platform, one option for you is to do so via eToro.
+It is a reliable and safe trading platform for investors and traders of all experience levels, and it also contains among the largest variety of bonds that you can trade on, alongside several other asset classes.
+Their trading platform and its functionalities are nearly unparalleled in the industry, and it also has low spreads and fees on the trading of stocks and forex pairs.
 All in all, eToro is definitely a strong option to consider for your bond trading needs.